|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Our boat pulls up anchor today to sail along the Nile to Kom Ombo.
 The temple at Kom Ombo is made up of two structures, a temple dedicated to Sobek, the crocodile headed god of fertility and a temple dedicated to Haroeris, the falcon headed sky god.
 Kom Ombo is unique because the temples are duplicated side by side.
 There are two entrances, two courts, two halls and two sanctuaries.
 There is even a small museum here where we can see the mummified remains of the sacred crocodiles!

 Day 16: Karnak and Luxor Temples

-Today, we visit the great temples of Karnak and Luxor, beginning with Karnak.
-Karnak is the largest temple complex in the world and its impressive size is testament to the power of the Theban Kings during the Middle Kingdom.
+After our very early morning cruise to Luxor, we visit the great temples of Karnak and Luxor, beginning with Karnak.
+Karnak is the largest temple complex in the world and its impressive size is testament to the power of the Theban kings during the Middle Kingdom.